 To find your tyre pressure you can check your owner’s manual or there is often a sticker attached to the vehicle either inside one of the doors or in the boot.
 You can also use the TyreSafe website to find your tyre pressures, though it is advised to use this only as a guide and that the vehicle handbook or sticker will be more accurate.

 Checking the condition of your tyre is also very simple and can be done in less than a minute per tyre.
 For front tyres, its worth taking the time to turn the wheels to full lock to give you a clearer view of the tyre – turn them both directions for a more in depth inspection.

 Look for cuts, tears and bulges around the tyres, as well as any cracking that may have occurred with tyres aging or being driven underinflated.
 Also look for any nails or other sharp objects that may have penetrated the tyre without yet causing it to deflate.

 If you don’t have one, a tread depth gauge is a tool worth buying – you can pick one up here for less than £5!

-The legal tyre tread limit here in the UK is 1.6mm, though it is recommended that if your tread is below 3mm you should consider having the tyres replaced soon.
-If you’re worried your tyres may be below the legal tread depth and don’t have a gauge, you can use a 20p coin as a quick test.
+The legal tyre tread limit here in the UK is 1.6mm, if you’re worried your tyres may be below the legal tread depth and don’t have a gauge, you can use a 20p coin as a quick test.

 The outer band of a 20p is 2mm, so if your tread covers this area your tyres are still legal, if you can still see the outer band your tyres may need replaced and you shouldn’t drive on the road with them until you have measured the tread depth more accurately.

 While inspecting your tyre check for any uneven tyre wear.
 Depending on how your tyres are wearing it could mean something is wrong and needs corrected.